gubi/Get-4chan-images/README.md

 # Get-4chan-images
-A Bash script for iterative download images from 4chan.org
+A Bash script for iterative image download from 4chan.org

 ---